-To get a better understanding of the theories from which this site, blog and the academy draw as their foundation, read through the following guiding principles.
+To get a better understanding of the theories from which this site draws as its foundation, read through the following guiding principles.

 1. The whole family focuses on learning.
 We are all learning and constantly trying to improve.
 Through reflection on challenges and the proactive teaching of skills, problems can be avoided and risky behaviors deterred.
 But prevention is not always possible.
 When an intervention is needed, asking the question, “What am I teaching through my response?” and “What am I learning?” helps guide reactions and choices made.